rcventures-eng/playdesigner/replit.md

 The core play design functionality uses HTML5 Canvas and SVG for rendering.
 A `FIELD` configuration object defines field geometry and scaling.
 Key features include:
 -   **Field Elements**: Line of scrimmage, yard lines, hash marks, yard line numbers (30/40/50), draggable football, and a play-action marker.
--   **Yard Line Numbers**: TV-broadcast style numbers (30, 40, 50) rendered as subtle white SVG text at 0.25 opacity.
-Positioned at 20% and 80% field width, anchored to LOS (30 at LOS+12px, 40 at LOS-108px, 50 at LOS-228px).
-Uses bold 40px condensed font.
+-   **Yard Line Numbers**: TV-broadcast style numbers (30, 40, 50) with authentic sideline orientation.
+Left numbers rotate -90° (counter-clockwise), right numbers rotate +90° (clockwise), creating the mirror effect seen on real fields.
+Positioned at 15% and 85% field width, anchored to LOS (30 at LOS+12px, 40 at LOS-108px, 50 at LOS-228px).
+Uses bold 32px Arial Narrow font, white with 0.25 opacity.
 -   **Motion Routes**: Differentiated visual display before and after the Line of Scrimmage.
 -   **Route Shifting**: When dragging a player, all their routes shift with them maintaining shape (non-assignment routes only).
 Delta is calculated between new and old position and applied to all route points.
 -   **Export Functionality**: Generates downloadable PNGs using `html-to-image`, optimized for quality at various sizes.
 Export always captures the logical canvas at 694×392 regardless of display scale.